reinaldoleal/mv/README.md

 Action for install npm dependencies with caching without any configuration

-Run 'npm install' to install all dependencies
+Run `npm install` to install all dependencies

 ## Development server